What makes your products superior to others on the market?

 How long will it take to make my sleeping bag, jacket or comforter?

 This is highly dependent on what the product is.
 When ordering online, products listed as "In Stock" typically ship within 1 business day.
-If a product is listed as "On Backorder" or has another time frame listed, then that can vary anywhere from a couple of days to a few weeks - it just depends on the product.
+Most products, especially sleeping bags and down garments, may display an approximate time frame for completion, which can vary anywhere from a couple of days to a few weeks - it just depends on the product.

 How is fill power measured?